yinqiaoyan/spARI/README.md

 # Time difference of 5.503251 secs
 # at a MacBook Air powered by Apple M4 CPU with 16GB of RAM
 ```

+#### 1.4 Use an adjacency matrix as input

+spARI is also compatible with spatial data characterized by an undirected graph structure, where each node corresponds to an object and edges denote connections.
+In this setting, the spatial proximity between any two objects is represented by an adjacency matrix, where the $(i,j)$-th entry equals one if objects $i$ and $j$ are connected and equals zero otherwise.
+This 0-1 symmetric adjacency matrix can be viewed as a special case of a distance matrix.
+We notice that the zero corresponds to a non-recorded or missing distance that is not accounted for in computing spRI/spARI *rather than a zero distance*.
+The calculation procedure with the 0-1 adjacency matrix as input is the same as that in a sparse distance matrix.

 ### 2. Conducting hypothesis testing